SERP API 17 min read

 SERP API Performance Benchmarking is the systematic process of evaluating an API’s efficiency, reliability, and data quality when extracting search engine results, often requiring thousands of requests for statistical significance.
 It quantifies how quickly, accurately, and consistently an API can deliver results from various search engines like Google or Bing.
 Applications demanding high data throughput and Data Freshness need this practice.

-We even touched on how important diverse data is for AI fairness in our Can Ai Be Fair Algorithmic Bias Diverse Transparent Data article.
+Diverse data also matters for AI fairness, as discussed in Can Ai Be Fair Algorithmic Bias Diverse Transparent Data.

 Which Key Performance Indicators (KPIs) Should You Track?